Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Introduction

 Since we relied on equality information to omit the nil case, it seems reasonable to look to logical accounts of equality.
 In proof theory, it is possible to formulate equality in (at least) two different ways.
 The better-known is the \emph{identity type} of Martin-L\"{o}f, but GADTs actually correspond best to the equality of \citet{schroeder-heister-equality} and \citet{girard-equality}.
 The Girard--Schroeder-Heister (GSH) approach introduces equality via the reflexivity principle:

 The GSH elimination rule was originally formulated in a sequent calculus style, as follows:

 Here, we write $\csu{s}{t}$ for a \emph{complete set of unifiers} of $s$ and $t$.
-So the rule says that we can eliminate an equality $s = t$ if, for every substitution $\theta$ that makes the terms $s$ and $t$ equal, we can give a proof of the goal $C$.
+So the rule says that we can eliminate an equality $s = t$ if, for every substitution $\theta$ that makes $s$ and $t$ equal, we can prove the goal $C$.

-This rule has three important features, two good and one bad.
-First, the rule is an invertible left rule (the conclusion of the rule implies the premise, and it decomposes the assumptions to the left of the turnstile), which is known to correspond to a pattern matching rule~\citep{Krishnaswami09:pattern-matching}.
-This aligns with the use of GADTs in programming languages like Haskell and OCaml, which indeed use pattern matching to propagate equality information.